 15. And consider the patience of our Lord to be salvation, just as our beloved brother Paul has also written to you, according to the wisdom given to him,

-16.as also in all his letters when speaking in them about these matters, among which are some things hard to understand, which those who are ignorant and unstable twist to their own destruction, as they also do the other scriptures.
+16.as also in all his letters when speaking in them about these matters, among which are some things hard to understand, which those who are ignorant and unstable twist to their own damnation, as they also do the other scriptures.

 18.but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory, both now and to the day of eternity.
 Amen.